Screamer (march)

 A screamer is a circus march intended to stir up the audience during the show.

 History

 Screamers were mostly composed in a 60-year period (1895-1955).
 Circuses were in need of music that would stir the audience into a frenzy, as four-footed animals galloped across the ring.
-Because march music was a prominent part of American music at that time, and because it carried such a quick tempo, it was this that ringmasters demanded.
+Ringmasters sought screamers because march music was a prominent part of American music at that time, and their quick tempo was what their inciting role demanded.

 Musicality

 Circus marches are faster than a normal military march, often 130 to 150 beats/minute.
 Although screamers tend to follow the march form, they are often abbreviated, and additions, such as a quick cornet call introduction to a new melody, are included.
 A typical screamer lasts a minute to three and a half minutes.

 Screamers are a very demanding type of music, due to their extremely fast and advanced rhythms, especially the low-brass parts.
 Double and even triple tonguing is often required in order to play these rhythms.
 The trio in "The Melody Shop" is a good example of this.
 Many screamers have two prominent melodies playing at once.
 Although this is not unusual in a march, screamers tend to go further with this.
 The low-brass section can be playing a long, stately melody, while the woodwinds can be moving along with a phrase of 16th notes, or vice versa.
 Due to the circumstances in which screamers are played, dynamics tend to stay at a level forte.
 Unlike some military marches, piano is rarely used.